 1.4 “Customer Data” means all data provided by Customer to Fivetran to enable the provision of the Services.

-1.6 “Personal Data”: (a) has the meaning provided in EU Data Protection Law in reference to residents of the European Economic Area, (b) means Personal Information as defined in the CCPA in reference to California residents, and (c) in reference to residents of other jurisdictions incorporates equivalents terms under other laws applicable to the Services.
+1.7 “Personal Data”: (a) has the meaning provided in Data Protection Laws in reference to residents of the European Economic Area, Switzerland and the United Kingdom, (b) means Personal Information as defined in the CCPA in reference to California residents, and (c) in reference to residents of other jurisdictions incorporates equivalent terms under other laws applicable to the Services.